-I know survivor is only a word.
-I know we have to use the words available to us to describe stuff, even cancer.
-I also know this word does “work” for some people and I respect that.
-If the word “works” for them, that’s fine.
+Survivor is only a word.
+I know we have to use words available to us to describe stuff, even cancer.
+I also know this word does work for some people and I respect that.
+If the word works for some, that’s fine.

 Yes, survivor is just a word.
 Just a label.